gov-cy/staging-govcy-design-system-docs/src/cookie-policy.md

 title: "Cookies used by the Design System"
 ---

-The 'Design System' website does not use any cookies.
+The 'Unified Design System' website does not use any cookies.

 ## How to control cookies
 [Find out how to control and delete cookies on your device (opens in new tab)](https://www.aboutcookies.org/how-to-manage-and-delete-cookies){rel="noreferrer noopener" target="_blank"}.